devonorourke/guano/BRIpompton/docs/Pompton_filtering_notes.md

 --min_samples_otu 2
 ```

-We've lost just one sample, dropped the four negative controls, and elimited our mock community sample from further analysis.
-98 true samples remain for analysis.
-A summary of the ouput is as follows:
+We've dropped the four negative controls and eliminated our mock community sample from further analysis.
+All true samples remain for analysis.
+A summary of the output is as follows:

 ```
 Overwriting auto detect index-bleed, setting to 2.000000%